AxonIQ/reference-guide/axon-framework/modules.md

 ## Axon Bill of Materials

-Next to the main framework modules and the extensions, Axon also has a [Bill of Materials](https://en.wikipedia.org/wiki/Software_bill_of_materials), or BOM.
+In addition to the main framework modules and the extensions, Axon also has a [Bill of Materials](https://en.wikipedia.org/wiki/Software_bill_of_materials), or BOM.
 The BOM is provided to ensure the use of compatible framework and extension dependencies inside an Axon application.
-As such, it is the recommended approach towards defining the overall Axon version used inside an application.
+As such, it is the recommended approach towards defining the overall Axon version used inside of an application.

 | Module | Artifact Id | Group Id | Maven Central | GitHub |
 | :--- | :--- | :--- | :--- | :---: |